rafaOrtega14/TwitterSocialAnalisis/README.md

 # TwitterSocialAnalisis
+#### Collection of Scripts used to analize the sentiment behind tweets
 ## Sentiment-Analisis.py
 #### Prints tweets, sentiment score and average level of satisfaction of an specefic topic in diferents colors depending of the sentiment behind the tweet
 ![alt text](https://github.com/rafaOrtega14/TwitterSocialAnalisis/blob/master/sentiment-analisis.png)